 Visit on site:

 Less attractive risk/reward ratio after price increase.
-In addition, caution due to the EXW Wallet Scam allegation regarding the CEO’s involvement (unconfirmed).
+In addition, caution due to the EXW Wallet Scam allegation of CEO involvement (unconfirmed) and delay in payouts.

 |Growing service||Lifetime||Lifetime||9 months; 5 years|

 |Purchase price||from 800 EUR||2.498,64 EUR||70; from 600 EUR|

 |Payment methods||SEPA, Various cryptos||SEPA, Cash, Bitcoin||SEPA, Bitcoin|